 Key concepts of transactional analysis

 Ego-states refer to the three major parts of an individual's personality, and they each reflect an entire system of thought, feeling and behaviour.
-These determine how individuals express themselves, interact with each other and form relationships.
+These ego-states are:

-- Parent ego-state - A set of thoughts, feelings and behaviours learnt from our parents and other important people.
+Parent: Rooted in the past; a set of thoughts, feelings and behaviours learnt from our parents and other important people.
 This part of our personality can be supportive or critical.

-- Adult ego-state - Relates to direct responses in the 'here and now' that are not influenced by our past.
+Adult: Rooted in the present; relates to direct responses in the 'here and now' that are not influenced by our past.
 This tends to be the most rational part of our personality.

-- Child ego-state - A set of thoughts, feelings and behaviours learnt from our childhood.
+Child: Rooted in the past; a set of thoughts, feelings and behaviours learnt from our childhood.
 These can be free and natural or strongly adapted to parental influences.

-TA therapists use script theory to identify unconscious scripts.
+TA therapists use script theory to identify these unconscious scripts.
 These will be analysed using the ego-state model, and their identification is crucial to helping clients realise how certain permissions and prohibitions they received as a child are impacting their lives and how they communicate.

 When individuals communicate, their ego-states interact to create transactions.
-If the ego-states interact and blend in a healthy way, transactions tend to be healthier, but sometimes ego-states can contaminate each other to create a distorted view of the world.
+If the ego-states interact and blend in a healthy way, transactions tend to be healthier.
+But, sometimes ego-states can contaminate each other to create a distorted view of the world.
 Transactions may be classified as straightforward, crossed-up, or ulterior, and understanding these is key to conflict resolution.

 Strokes refer to compliments, acceptance and recognition, which are influential in how people lead their lives.
 TA therapy recognises that we are greatly motivated by the reinforcement we get as children, and if this was dysfunctional, we are likely to adopt dysfunctional patterns of living as we get older.